 Where can you go magnet fishing?

-Magnet fishing offers a wide range of promising locations.
+Magnet Fishing offers a wide range of promising locations.
 Some prime spots include:

 - Canals and rivers: These water bodies are popular among magnet fishers due to their historical significance and the likelihood of finding old coins, discarded tools and even weapons.